AppShed/extension-api/README.md

 ## Docs

-You can run `[sami](https://github.com/fabpot/sami) update sami.php` to generate the API doc.
+You can see the api docs on [github pages](http://appshed.github.io/extension-api/)

 ## Contributing

+### Phar

- Please be sure to update the phar before commiting.
+Please be sure to update the phar before committing.
 You need to use [Box](http://box-project.org/) to do this.

 Just run `box build -v`.

+You might need to run `composer install` to get the autoloading files generated.

+### Docs

+You can run `[sami.php](https://github.com/fabpot/sami) update sami.php` to generate the API doc.

+You can then commit the doc folder to the `gh-pages` branch, something like:

+    mv doc ~/doc-tmp
+    git checkout gh-pages
+    rm -rf .
+    mv ~/doc-tmp/* .
+    git add .
+    git commit